MainShayne233/ultimate-phoenix-boilerplate/README.md

 to [install Phoenix 1.3](https://github.com/phoenixframework/phoenix/blob/master/installer/README.md)

 ## Make it your own

+If you want the default configuration:
+- React
+- Webpack (with hot reloading)
+- SASS (.scss)

+If you want something different, set `config/setup.exs` to you liking.

+Then run:
 ```bash
 # clone repo with your app name
 git clone https://github.com/MainShayne233/phoenix_react_webpack_boilerplate.git your_app_name